emilianospezi/spaarc_documentation/1_c_SPAARC_run_python_from_command_line.md

-# SPAARC python: Run batch analysis with Anaconda enviroment
+# SPAARC in Python: Installation & Setup

 ### [Back to Contents](README.md)